NoAr2011/AlphaProject/Readme.md

 ## Live Demo

-Try the application live: [Hosted on Azure]https://autotrack-g3fqakhcddbzhqf3.northeurope-01.azurewebsites.net/ This is my first time using Azure for hosting, and I encountered some major stability issues.
-If a part of the application doesn't seem to work, please try closing the browser tab and reopening it.
+Try the application live: [Hosted on Azure]https://autotrack-g3fqakhcddbzhqf3.northeurope-01.azurewebsites.net/ This is my first time using Azure for hosting, and I have experienced significant stability issues with the platform If a part of the application doesn't seem to work, please try closing the browser tab and reopening it.

 ---